skalarproduktraum/phd-thesis/chapters/track2track.md

 # track2track: Eye Tracking for Cell Tracking

+\alreadypublished{The work presented in this chapter has been done in collaboration with Kyle I.S.
+Harrington (University of Idaho, Moscow) and Raimund Dachselt (TU Dresden), and is currently being prepared for publication as:}{\textbf{Günther, U.}, Harrington, K.I.S., Dachselt, R., Sbalzarini, I.F.: \emph{track2track}: Using Eye Tracking for Cell Tracking in VR.}

 We are going to detail the track2track strategy for augmenting biological tracking tasks with eye gaze data in order to make them easier and faster to do.

 We will first discuss the tracking problems usually encountered in biology and then detail the design process that went into track2track, and finally show a proof-of-concept that the strategy works in the case of tracking cells during the early development of _Platynereis_ embryos.